mtejada11/mtejada11.github.io/index.md

 <b>BBMatrix54</b>
 </a><br>
 This is a small 5x4 LED matrix circuit built on mini 170-point breadboard and controlled by an Arduino Nano processor.
-It is a good device for coding exercises.
+It's a good device for coding exercises.

 </td><td style="border:none;" width=20></td><td style="border:none;" width=390>